SergeyNowitzki/otus-linux-prof/Vagrant/README.md

     "ping": "pong"
 }
 ```
-As the result is `SUCCESS` the ansible playbooks can be executed from the `Ansible` directory:
+The result should be `SUCCESS` for both VMs.
+5. Execute Ansible playbooks:
-the first playbook will generate `/etc/hosts` files and check the curent kernel versions of the servers:
+playbook will generate `/etc/hosts` files and check the curent kernel versions of the servers:
 ```
 ansible-playbook main.yml --tags tag1